isomerpages/mlaw-corp/news/public-consultations/_posts/2016-04-20-public-consultation-on-the-report-of-the-committee-to-strengthen-singapore-as-an-international-centre-for-debt-restructring.md

 **Public Consultation**

 10. Members of the public are invited to share their views on the Committee’s report.
-Interested parties may view the Committee’s report here and submit feedback in electronic or hard copy form via:
+Interested parties may view the Committee’s report [here(PDF, 6MB)](/files/news/public-consultations/2016/04/Final DR Report.pdf) and submit feedback in electronic or hard copy form via:

 Policy Advisory Division, Ministry of Law
 100 High Street